Back to work Coach — Case Study Fintech · Mobile App

 Conceptual study

-Competitive audit 1 usability session
+Competitive audit1 usability session

-Credit tools overwhelm people
+Credit tools

 Most credit apps optimize for information density, not comprehension.
 Scores are displayed without contextual explanation.
 Financial jargon sits without inline support.
 Card recommendations appear without clear reasoning.
 Emotional reassurance is completely absent.